Enhancing Peer Review in Astronomy: A Machine Learning and Optimization Approach to Reviewer Assignments for ALMA: Implementation

 \subsection{Reviewer expertise}

-The PI of a proposal must specify one person from the proposal team that will serve as a reviewer in the review process.
-Most PIs serve as the reviewer on behalf of their proposals, but in about 12\% of cases, a co-Investigator (coI) is selected \citep{DonovanMeyer22}.
-The reviewer must be a member of the proposal team and registered within the ALMA system.

-In previous applications of machine learning to proposal assignments at astronomical observatories \citep{Kerzendorf19, Kerzendorf20, Strolger23}, the reviewer expertise has been inferred based on published abstracts or papers that are available in ADS.
-This approach has the advantage in that it contains an extensive record of a reviewer's publication history and therefore expertise.
+In previous applications of machine learning to proposal assignments at astronomical observatories \citep{Kerzendorf19, Kerzendorf20, Strolger23}, the reviewer's expertise has been inferred based on published abstracts or papers available in ADS.
+This approach has the advantage that it contains an extensive record of a reviewer's publication history.
 While the publication record of most authors can be inferred accurately from their last name and first initial \citep{Milojevic13}, erroneous matches will inevitably occur.
-With over 1000 reviewers participating in the review process, it is not practical to perform a manual inspection of the search results to identifying any problematic identifications.
+With over 1000 reviewers participating in the review process, it is not practical to perform a manual inspection of the search results to identify any problematic matches.
 While an Open Researcher and Contributor ID (ORCID) can be used to identify authors uniquely, not all papers are tagged with an ORCID,\footnote{\url{https://orcid.org}} and ALMA does not currently collect ORCIDs from its users.
 Also, ALMA allows students who are the PI of proposals to serve as reviewers by specifying a mentor, and students may not yet have a publication record.